ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 - There is a second theatrical requirement that falls on the owners of property.
-Once they have drawn attention to what they have lost in acquiring what they own, they must then consume what they have gained in a way that recovers the loss.
+Once they have drawn attention to what they have lost in acquiring what they own, they must then consume what they have gained in a way that recovers the loss.The intuitive principle here is that we cannot be justified in owning what we do not need to use or plan to use.